Change pharmacy ownership (not involving relocation)

 - photo ID card.

-The applicant must also provide an Authority to authorise pharmacist(s) to sign claim forms on behalf of section 91 permission holder form.
+The applicant must also submit an Authority to authorise pharmacist(s) to sign claim forms on behalf of section 91/91B permission holder form via the PBS Approved Suppliers Portal.

-Following a grant of probate or letters of administration, the beneficiary of the pharmacy will need to submit an Application to carry on business as a pharmacist by a beneficiary of a deceased approved pharmacist form.
+Following a grant of probate or letters of administration, the beneficiary of the pharmacy will need to submit an Application to carry on business as a pharmacist by a beneficiary of a deceased approved pharmacist form via the PBS Approved Suppliers Portal.
 Approval can only be granted to the beneficiary who is himself/herself a registered pharmacist.

 One of the following is also required: